-Recognizing the need for the social, cultural as well as the academic development of the individual, WPC offers a wide range of activities to meet the needs and interests of the entire student body.
+Recognizing the need for the social and cultural, as well as the academic development of the individual, WPC offers a wide range of activities to meet the needs and interests of the entire student body.
 Students directly participate in selecting, planning and implementing social and cultural events.
 Through participation in campus organizations and activities, students gain experience in governing their own affairs, accepting responsibility, and learning to appreciate other people and their points of view.
-Yearly activities generally include Homecoming, Fall Fest, Spring Week, feature and art films, Coffee House rock and jazz concerts, jam sessions, lectures, dances, theatre presentations, and many others.
-Any student who wishes to participate on committees or join any club or organization may obtain information by contacting the director of student activities or the Student Government Association in the Student Center, All students, reaardless of race, religion, sex, or national origin are encouraged to participate in the activities of their choice.
+Annual activities generally include Homecoming, Fall Fest, Spring Week, feature and art films, Coffee House rock and jazz concerts, jam sessions, lectures, dances, theatre presentations, art exhibits and many others.
+Any student who wishes to participate on committees, or join any club or organization may obtain Information by contacting the director of student activities or the Student Government Association in the Student Center.
+All students are encouraged to participate in the activities of their choice.